MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 In a report theme JSON file, you define only the formatting that you want to change.
 Settings you don't specify in the JSON file reverts to the Power BI Desktop default settings.

 The advantages of creating a JSON file are many.
-For example, you can specify that all charts use a font size of 12, that certain visuals use a particular font family, or that data labels are turned off for specific chart types.
+You can specify that all charts use a font size of 12, that certain visuals use a particular font family, or that data labels are turned off for specific chart types.
 By using a JSON file, you can create a report theme file that standardizes your charts and reports, making it easy for your organization's reports to be consistent.

 For more information about the format of the JSON file, see [Report theme JSON file format](#report-theme-json-file-format).